lumyslinski/app_projects/project_python_restapi/README.md

 4.Make it scalable and ready for production:
 ![Communication flow](communication_flow.png?raw=true "Communication flow")
 - Flask has got only a developer server to debug app.
 On production it should be connected with uwsgi and nginx to scale and run with full performance.
 That's why I chose unix socket to bound uWsgi and nginx because it is a fastest method.
-- Added support of Docker to isolate this project and run out of the box whole application
+- Added support of Docker to isolate this project and run out of the box whole application.
+I used as a base alpine linux which is the smallest Linux distribution.

 5.Run some performance tests (20 requests per second):
 - tried funkload, but there was a problem with running commands